Adh2021/git-test/README.md

-This is Austin's first project!
+This is Adh2021's first project!